 Date: 9th – 13th August

 If you're looking for some good old British beach fun (yes, this exists), then look no further than Boardmasters in Newquay.

 With surfing competitions, surf art and intimate gigs on the beach, it's an outdoor-lovers dream.

-This year, it's set to be headlined by Chase and Status, Deadmau5 and James Singin-on-the-dock-of-the-Bay (sorry, couldn't resist).
+This year, it's set to be headlined by Alt-J, Two Door Cinema Club and Stormzy.

 Snap your tickets up now, and cross your fingers for some sunshine!